 What Is a Ground Source Heat Pump?

 A Ground Source Heat Pump or a Geothermal Heat Pump is an eco-friendly and energy efficient central heating/cooling system for meeting the households demands in terms of thermal capacity that these require.
-If you are interested in installing a ground source heat pump at home, you can fill in the contact form on the right to receive customised quotes from our qualified suppliers, for free.
+If you are interested in a ground source heat pump installation for your home, you can fill in the contact form on the right to receive customised quotes from our qualified suppliers, for free.

 The principle behind the functioning of a geothermal heat pump is based on a heat exchange process, where the soil’s accumulated heat is being transferred to the pump.
 The solar energy that heats the Earth’s crust is being absorbed by the ground’s upper layer, which most of the time registers constant temperatures, regardless of the weather conditions outside.
 A network of underground pipes collects the soil’s heat, which later through a process of compression, evaporation or condensation is being transferred and released into people’s houses.

 Information About Ground Source Heat Pump Borehole